dzen-dhall/dzen-dhall/README.md

 After saving the file, run `dzen-dhall` again.
 You should be able to see the output of a newly installed plugin, or a descriptive error message if something went wrong during the previous step.

-## Concepts
+## Modifying configuration

 This chapter describes `dzen-dhall` DSL in depth.
-You can safely skip most of it if you are only interested in consuming already made plugins.

-It's best to read the [Dhall wiki](https://github.com/dhall-lang/dhall-lang/wiki) to become familiar with Dhall syntax before reading this chapter.
+It's best to read the [Dhall wiki](https://github.com/dhall-lang/dhall-lang/wiki) to become familiar with Dhall syntax before you proceed.

 ### [Bars](dhall/src/Bar.dhall)

 The most important concept is `Bar`.
-Essentially, `Bar` is a tree containing text, images, shapes, etc. in its leaves.
-[Implementation details](#implementation-detail) are not very important for the user.
-[Default config file](dhall/config.dhall) contains some functions exposed for working with `Bar`s (you should ignore the `carrier` thingy).
+Essentially, `Bar` is a tree data structure containing text, images, shapes, etc. in its leaves.
+[Default config file](dhall/config.dhall) exposes some functions for working with `Bar`s.

 Below you can see a hyperlinked list of these functions:

 <big><pre>
 -- [Text primitives](#text-primitives):
 let text : Text → Bar
-let raw : Text → Bar
+let markup : Text → Bar

 -- Used to combine multiple Bars into one. let [join](#join) : List Bar → Bar